-Achieved 99,12% PAMMS Certification by 31 December 2015.
+Achieved 99,12% PAMMS Certification as at 31 December 2014

 Citizens are billed once a month, and adequacy, accuracy and correctness of billing are established.
-In addition to the current practice of printing and mailing, technology is being utilised to implement an e-billing solution, using e-mail technology to make invoices more accessible and to encourage online transacting for citizens with internet access.
+In addition to the current practice of printing and mailing, technology is being utilised to implement an e-billing solution, using e-mail technology to make invoices more accessible and to encourage on-line transacting for citizens with internet access.